aarong/feedme-server-core/README.md

 If the stoppage resulted from a transport error condition then listeners are passed the `Error` object emitted by the transport.

+#### connect

+Emitted when a client connects on the transport, before any messages have been exchanged.

+Arguments passed to the listeners:

+1. `clientId` (string) is the identifier assigned by the server to the client The client will be made aware of this identifier once it has submitted an acceptable `Handshake` message.

 #### handshake

-Emitted when a client transmits a valid `Handshake` message specifying a Feedme version that is supported by the library, but before the server has returned a `HandshakeResponse` message indicating success.
-Applications can listen to this event to perform any processing that is required before a Feedme conversation is initiated with a client.
+Emitted when a client's submits a valid and library-compatible `Handshake` message, but before the server has returned a `HandshakeResponse` message indicating success.
+Applications can use this event to perform any processing that is required before a Feedme conversation is initiated with a client.

 If a client `Handshake` message is invalid or specifies a Feedme version not supported by the library, then the `handshake` event is not emitted and a `HandshakeResponse` indicating failure is returned to the client immediately.

-If no listeners are attached to the `handshake` event, then the server always returns a `HandshakeResponse` as soon as a valid `Handshake` message is received from the client.
+If no listeners are attached to the `handshake` event, then the event is not emitted and the server returns a `HandshakeResponse` indicating success as soon as a valid `Handshake` message is received from the client.

 Arguments passed to the listeners: